 Just a tip watch your courageous balls on furniture.
 The plastizers can interact with the woods finish and ruin it.
 Have a really nice piece of furniture that this ball ruined?
 So do not leave them on wooden furniture.

 Beautifully written AnneMerle!
 I have struggled with my own “apple belly” for years.
 Hiding it, sucking it in, working it to oblivion, smashing it in Lycra, never satisfied.
 Petting zoo was an emotional game changer for me in Core Immersion…bare my belly and let people palpitate it in public?
 I was terrified to unveil that which I hide, ignore and have tried to emotionally detach from for years.
 The floodgates opened in so many ways that day and I felt somehow relieved and ready to take in ALL the magic of this incredible Yoga Tune Up® immersion.
-I’m happy to… Read more »
+I’m happy to say my belly and I are finally friends and thanks to Coregeous work she is stronger, embodied, more integrated and supple than ever!
+Thank you for this article and sharing your own experience.
+I look forward to your next article.

 Great beginnings!
 I too have struggled…more with surgery and scar tissue…the core immersion opened a door to my mental and physical disconnect and thus turned the corner …it is my daily go to and a bonus is my psoriasis has almost gone away!
 Can’t wait to read the next article!!